 Expertise and rankings

-Mayo Clinic's strong expertise across all disciplines involved in diagnosing and treating testicular cancer benefits more than 400 people who come to the clinic for testicular cancer care each year.
+Mayo Clinic's excellence in treating testicular cancer reflects strong expertise across all disciplines that are involved in bringing care to more than 400 people with testicular cancer each year.

-Mayo Clinic Cancer Center meets strict standards for a National Cancer Institute-designated comprehensive cancer center, which recognizes scientific excellence and a multidisciplinary approach to cancer prevention, diagnosis and treatment.
+The Mayo Clinic Comprehensive Cancer Center meets the strict standards for a National Cancer Institute comprehensive cancer center.
+These standards recognize scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.

 Locations, travel and lodging